ryantillis/Movie-Website/README.md

-#!/usr/bin/env python3
-# -*- coding: utf-8 -*-
-"""
-Created on Thu Nov 17 16:39:23 2016

-@author: Ryan
-"""

-# Movie-Trailer-Project
+# Movie-Trailer-Site

-My movie trailer website, a demonstration.
+My movie trailer website, a demonstration in python class usage and webbrowser functionality.

 ## Table of contents